 Because the particular method of hazing involved in a situation can vary so much, the real issue is stopping the practice in general.
+This page on HazingPrevention.umd.edu displays some shocking statistics on hazing in the US.
 Trying to ban particular behavior or challenges is a bit like trying to swat a nest of ants with a toothbrush.
 You might get a few ants, but the majority just crawl up your arm and feet and start biting.

-To stop hazing, schools and institutions need to make it so costly to the groups and organizations that practice hazing that they will no longer want to continue.
-This involves making hazing essentially a campus violation and crime subject to immediate expulsion when found and proved.
+To stop hazing, schools and institutions need to make it so costly to the groups and organizations to practice hazing that they will no longer want to continue.
+This involves making hazing essentially a campus violation and crime, subject to immediate expulsion when found and proved.
 Unfortunately, many generations have been in similar situations, so they often think such a response is extreme and unwarranted.
-In reality, hazing would see a significant cut back if everyone involved ran the risk of losing their ability to be in school at all if caught.
+In reality, hazing would see a significant cutback if everyone involved ran the risk of losing their ability to be in school at all if caught.